faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 - **Interface types cannot be mixed**.
 For example, FastEthernet and GigabitEthernet cannot be mixed within a single EtherChannel.
 - **All member links in an EtherChannel must have the same speed and duplex settings**.
 - **Different Cisco switch models have varying limits on the maximum number of interfaces that can be part of an EtherChannel group**.
 Ensure that configurations are within the supported limits.
 - **All member interfaces within an EtherChannel group should be assigned to the same set of VLANs**.
-Mismatched VLAN configurations can lead to traffic disruption or isolaation.
+Mismatched VLAN configurations can lead to traffic disruption or isolation.
 - **Consistent configuration.
-The individual EtherChannel group member port configuration musbe consistent on both devices (Switch 1 and Switch 2)**.
-If the physical ports of one side are configured as trunks (on Switch 1), the physical ports of the other sided must also be configured as trunks (on Switch 2) within the same native VLAN.
+The individual EtherChannel group member port configuration must be consistent on both devices (for example, Switch 1 and Switch 2)**.
+If the physical ports of one side are configured as trunks (on Switch 1), the physical ports of the other side must also be configured as trunks (on Switch 2) within the same native VLAN.
 - **All ports in each EtherChannel link must be configured as Layer 2 ports (switchport)**.
 - **Each EtherChannel has a logical port channel interface**.
 A configuration applied to the port channel interface affects all physical interfaces that are assigned to that interface.
-There are two main configuration modes, which is *Static* (or unconditional EtherChannel) and *Dynamic*.
+There are two main configuration modes: *Static* (or unconditional EtherChannel) and *Dynamic*.
 In *static* mode, administrators manually select the links to be part of the EtherChannel group and configure them as such.
 Static mode configuration :

 1) Enter the interface configuration mode :
 - The "*range*" keyword allows us to select several interfaces and configure them all together.